zirophyz/cisco-phone-controller/README.md

-# Cisco Phone Controller — Standalone Web App
+# Cisco Phone Controller — Portable Windows App

 A portable desktop replacement for the Firefox/Chrome extension.
 Runs a local FastAPI server with a clean web UI — no browser extension sandboxing, no Firefox XHR bugs.